 What is 3D Content?

-3D data and technologies afford direct access to primary source material — the things themselves — rather than the textual observations or interpretations that make up traditional scholarly material, like books and journal articles.
+3D data and technologies offer direct access to primary source material — the things themselves — rather than the textual observations or interpretations that make up traditional scholarly material, like books and journal articles.
 All real-world objects are candidates for digital reproduction and curricular integration.

 Will 3D Content Benefit Your Course?

 Academic fields of study that engage with artifacts, specimens, and anatomical structures can benefit from 3D content.
 3D models also offer new ways to engage with materials—using features like cutaway visualization, surface curvature measurement, and multispectral analysis.